arun-gupta/bukkit-workshop/docs/readme.md

 Level 3 Mods
 ------------
-1. If you get bit by a zombie then you continuously get damaged until you eat cake.
+1. (DONE) If you get bit by a zombie then you continuously get damaged until you eat cake.
 If you don’t eat cake and die then a zombie is spawned.